input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 ## Multi Party Computation

 The matter of fueling Follow the Satoshi with randomness is another problem in itself.
-We're using Multi Party Computation approach when select nodes provide the so-called “commitments” and then those get “revealed”, producing a random value generated independently by participants of the network.
+We are using Multi Party Computation approach: select nodes provide the so-called “commitments”, and then those get “revealed”, producing a random value generated independently by participants of the network.

 <!-- TODO PVSS -->